 Amazon continues to push its own boundaries in the reader market, this time spreading into a micro-industry that has been gaining traction elsewhere, resulting in an exciting leap forward for Kindle Direct Publishing (KDP) and potentially for authors as well.

-The product is the newly announced Kindle Vella, a new Kindle platform created as a “mobile-first” approach to serialized storytelling.
+The product is Kindle Vella, a Kindle platform created as a “mobile-first” approach to serialized storytelling.

-In it, authors will have the chance to engage with readers in a new way, “one short episode at a time”.
+In it, authors will have the chance to engage with readers in a way that is different for book publishing, “one short episode at a time”.

 So let’s take a deeper dive into this new platform.